-In accordance with IC 36-7-4-605 I hereby certify that the attached Ordinance Number 12-02 is a true and complete copy of Plan Commission Case Number PUD-20-11 which was given a recommendation of approval by a vote of 9 Ayes, 0 Nays, and 0 Abstentions by the Bloomington City Plan Commission at a public hearing held on December 5, 2011.
+In accordance with IC 36-7-4-605 I hereby certify that the attached Ordinance Number 12-03 is a true and complete copy of Plan Commission Case Number PUD-28-11 which was given a recommendation of approval by a vote of 8 Ayes, $\underline{0}$ Nays, and $\underline{0}$ Abstentions by the Bloomington City Plan Commission at a public hearing held on December 5, 2011.

-Date: December 8, 2011 Thomas B. M no Billinn Received by the Common Council Office this Plan Commis NECEMBER ,2011.
-Regina Moore, City Clerk Appropriation Ordinance # Fiscal Impact Statement Ordinance # Resolution # Type of Legislation: Appropriation Budget Transfer Salary Change Zoning Change New Fees End of Program New Program Bonding Investments Annexation Penal Ordinance Grant Approval Administrative Change Short-Term Borrowing Other - , If the legislation directly affects Ci ty funds, the followi ng must be com pleted by the City Controller: Cause of Request: Planned Expenditure Unforseen Need Eme Othe rgency Funds Affected by Request: Fund(s) Affected Fund Balance as of January 1 Revenue to Date Revenue Expected for Rest of year Appropriations to Date Unappropriated Balance Effect of Proposed Legislation (+/- \$ \$ \$ \$ \$ \$ \$ \$ Projected Balance \$ \$ Signature of Controller Will the legislation have a major in Yes npact on existing Cit ns, fiscal liability or revenues?
-If the legislation will not have a ma ajor fiscal impact, ex plain briefly the e reason for your conclusion.
-If the legislation will have a major and include factors which could lea (Continue on second sheet if neces fiscal impact, explain d to significant addit sary.) n briefly what th ional expenditu ne effect on City costs and revenue res in the future.
-Be as specific as p s will be possible.
+Date: December 12, 2011

+Thomas B. Micuda, Plan Commission

+Received by the Common Council Office this 12 14 day of BELEMBER , 2012.
+Regina Moore, City Clerk •

+Appropriation Ordinance # Fiscal Impact Statement Ordinance #

+Resolution #

+Type of Legislation:

+Appropriation Budget Transfer Salary Change Zoning Change New Fees

+End of Program New Program Bonding Investments Annexation Penal Ordinance Grant Approval Administrative Change Short-Term Borrowing Other

+If the legislation directly affects City funds, the following must be completed by the City Controller:

+Cause of Request:

+Planned Expenditure Unforseen Need Emergency Other

+Funds Affected by Request:

+Fund(s) Affected

+Fund Balance as of January 1 \$ \$

+Revenue to Date \$ \$

+Revenue Expected for Rest of year \$ \$

+Appropriations to Date \$ \$

+Unappropriated Balance \$ \$

+Effect of Proposed Legislation (+/-) \$ \$

+Projected Balance \$ \$

+Signature of Contro oller

+Will the legislation have a major impact on existing City appropriations, fiscal liability or revenues?

+Yes No

+If the legislation will not have a major fiscal impact, explain briefly the reason for your conclusion.

+If the legislation will have a major fiscal impact, explain briefly what the effect on City costs and revenues will be and include factors which could lead to significant additional expenditures in the future.
+Be as specific as possible.
+(Continue on second sheet if necessary.)

 FUKEBANEI ORD=CERT.MRG

+Interdepartmental Memo

-To:Members of the Common CouncilFrom:James Roach, Senior Zoning PlannerSubject:Case # PUD-20-11Date:December 8, 2011
+To:Members of the Common CouncilFrom:Eric Greulich, Zoning PlannerSubject:Case # PUD-28-11Date:December 12, 2011

-Attached is the PUD District Ordinance and Preliminary Plan amendment pertaining to Plan Commission Case #PUD-20-11.
-The PUD District Ordinance and Preliminary Plan is made up of the staff reports, petitioner's statement and exhibits reviewed by the Plan Commission at its December 5, 2011 meeting.
-The Plan Commission voted 9-0 to send this petition to the Common Council with a favorable recommendation.
+Attached are the staff report, petitioner's statements, maps, and exhibits which pertain to Plan Commission Case # PUD-28-11.
+The Plan Commission heard this petition at its December 5, 2011 meeting and voted 8-0 to send this petition to the Common Council with a favorable recommendation.

-REQUEST: The petitioner, First Capital Management, is requesting a PUD District Ordinance amendment to allow multi-family use within Tract C of the Thomson Planned Unit Development.
+REQUEST: The petitioner is requesting a preliminary plan amendment to amend the list of uses within Tract E of the Thomson Planned Unit Development.